Feminism: Theory

 Feminist theory is the extension of feminism into theoretical or philosophical fields.
 It encompasses work in a variety of disciplines, including anthropology, sociology, economics, women's studies, literary criticism, art history, psychoanalysis, and philosophy.
 Feminist theory aims to understand gender inequality and focuses on gender politics, power relations, and sexuality.
 While providing a critique of these social and political relations, much of feminist theory also focuses on the promotion of women's rights and interests.
 Themes explored in feminist theory include discrimination, stereotyping, objectification (especially sexual objectification), oppression, and patriarchy.

 In the field of literary criticism, Elaine Showalter describes the development of feminist theory as having three phases.
 The first she calls "feminist critique", in which the feminist reader examines the ideologies behind literary phenomena.
 The second Showalter calls "gynocriticism", in which the "woman is producer of textual meaning".
 The last phase she calls "gender theory", in which the "ideological inscription and the literary effects of the sex/gender system are explored".

 This was paralleled in the 1970s by French feminists, who developed the concept of écriture féminine (which translates as "female or feminine writing").
 Hélène Cixous argues that writing and philosophy are phallocentric and along with other French feminists such as Luce Irigaray emphasize "writing from the body" as a subversive exercise.
 The work of Julia Kristeva, a feminist psychoanalyst and philosopher, and Bracha Ettinger, artist and psychoanalyst, has influenced feminist theory in general and feminist literary criticism in particular.
 However, as the scholar Elizabeth Wright points out, "none of these French feminists align themselves with the feminist movement as it appeared in the Anglophone world".
-More recent feminist theory, such as that of Lisa Lucile Owens, has concentrated on characterizing feminism as a universal emancipatory movement.

 Movements and ideologies

 Many overlapping feminist movements and ideologies have developed over the years.
-Feminism is often divided into three main traditions called liberal, radical and socialist/Marxist feminism, sometimes known as the "Big Three" schools of feminist thought.
+Feminism is often divided into three main traditions called liberal, radical, and socialist/Marxist feminism, sometimes known as the "Big Three" schools of feminist thought.
 Since the late 20th century, newer forms of feminisms have also emerged.
 Some branches of feminism track the political leanings of the larger society to a greater or lesser degree, or focus on specific topics, such as the environment.